Hi! I’m Heather, I’m a writer, older sister, aunt, dog owner, and avid follower of Jesus.

 When I came to Jesus, I came with all these things and I was convinced that

-Welcome to the wild ride that is life defined by Jesus and mental illness attempting to takeover at times!
+Welcome to the wild ride that is life defined by Jesus with mental illness attempting to takeover at times!